zfedoran/brine-tree/README.md

 ### But why?

 **Q: Why not use an off-chain Merkle tree?**
 **A:** Solana programs often need to verify inclusion or manage state on-chain efficiently.
 Off-chain Merkle trees require additional infrastructure and trust assumptions.

+**Q: Why not use something else?**
+**A:** There definitely are a few [other](https://github.com/anza-xyz/agave/blob/master/merkle-tree/src/merkle_tree.rs) implementations worth looking into, like [concurrent merkle tree](https://github.com/solana-labs/solana-program-library/blob/master/libraries/concurrent-merkle-tree/src/concurrent_merkle_tree.rs), but this one is simple and easy to work with.
 This crate, brine-tree, provides:

-- On-chain Merkle tree construction and verification
+- Simple, on-chain Merkle tree construction and verification
 - Support for dynamic updates (insert, remove, replace)
 - Low compute unit (CU) consumption
-- Seamless integration with Solana programs

-## Security

-This library has been audited by `Ottersec` twice as part of two seperate programs.
-This version was pulled from the `code-vm`, which was written and maintained by the same author as this crate.
+- Can be stored in account state

 ## Contributing